ARTICLE XII, SECTION 7

 22. In the case of a document pertaining to a country which is not a member of the Fund: (i) all references to “member” in this decision shall be taken to mean “country;” and (ii) all references to “Executive Director elected, appointed, or designated by that member” shall be taken to refer to the appropriate authorities of the country concerned.

-23. This decision shall be reviewed in light of experience at regular intervals not to exceed five years.1
+23. This decision shall be reviewed in light of experience at regular intervals not to exceed 36 months.

 List of Documents Covered by the Decision